awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 #### [ AWS Management Console ]<a name="create-cluster-prerequisites-console"></a>

 **Prerequisites**
 + An existing VPC and a dedicated security group that meet the requirements for an Amazon EKS cluster\.
 For more information, see [Cluster VPC and subnet considerations](network_reqs.md) and [Amazon EKS security group considerations](sec-group-reqs.md)\.
 If you don't have a VPC, you can follow [Creating a VPC for your Amazon EKS cluster](creating-a-vpc.md) to create one\.
-If you want to assign IPv6 IP addresses to Pods and Services, then ensure that your VPC, subnets, and security groups meet the requirements and considerations listed in [Assigning IPv6 addresses to pods and services](cni-ipv6.md)\.
+If you want to assign IPv6 IP addresses to Pods and Services, then ensure that your VPC, subnets, and security groups meet the requirements and considerations listed in [Assigning IPv6 addresses to pods and services](cni-ipv6.md) or use the Amazon EKS public and private subnet AWS CloudFormation IPv6 VPC template to deploy an IPv6 VPC\.
 + An existing Amazon EKS cluster service IAM role\.
 If you don't have the role, you can follow [Amazon EKS IAM roles](security_iam_service-with-iam.md#security_iam_service-with-iam-roles) to create one\.

 **To create your cluster with the console**